guillaumelauzier/PersonalSite/resume/index.md

 description: Resume of Guillaume Lauzier
 theme: red
 ---
-Six years of experience in software development on Microsoft and Java technologies.
+Eight years of experience in website development with JavaScript technologies.
 Experienced in design and development of enterprise web applications, content management systems and enterprise application integration.

 **Experience in Web Technology:**
 Building and Supporting web applications using Microsoft Technologies (ASP.Net & ASP.Net MVC).
 Developing UI using Ext JS and jQuery.